 PRICKLY PEARS Fichi d’India and a paste called Mostarda

-Sicilians love them and those of you who have travelled to Sicily would have seen them growing all over the countryside, eaten them after the meal in restaurants (as the cleansing fruit) and seen them for sale from the back of trucks on roadsides and in markets.
-They also grow in Calabria and in Puglia (all in the South of Italy).
+Sicilians love them, and those who’ve travelled to Sicily would have seen them growing in the countryside, and sold from trucks on roadsides and in markets.
+They also grow in Calabria and Puglia (all in southern Italy).

 Mareblu photos-10